ringcentral/ringcentral-api-docs/docs/ai/faq.md

 It depends on your plan, RingCentral Video comes in both free and paid plans.
 Please refer to [this page for more information](https://www.ringcentral.com/office/plansandpricing.html#video).
 For testing purpose, you're welcome to create a free [RingCentral Video Pro account](https://www.ringcentral.com/signup.html).

 ### I receive an error when calling the API in the sandbox environment...
-The RingCentral Conversational Intelligence API is not currently available in our sandbox.
+The RingCentral Artificial Intelligence API is not currently available in our sandbox.
 We ask developers to do their development in production.
 To gain access to production, please contact us as described in [Prerequisites](prerequisites.md)

-### Conversational Intelligence API Related FAQs:
+### Artificial Intelligence API Related FAQs:
-### What are Conversational Intelligence APIs?
+### What are Artificial Intelligence APIs?

 These APIs provide ability to add intelligence to your